 The 10 steps plan I used to give up coffee easily is detailed here.
 It uses the healthy coffee alternatives below and these two caffeine withdrawal remedies to make replacing coffee as simple as possible.

 For people who want a healthy alternative to coffee but really like the taste of it, Teeccino has been a godsend.
 There have been substitutes for coffee in the past but it seems that the taste has never really been up to scratch.

 Teeccino is a rare thing, being a direct, tastes like coffee substitute, where most people who try it seem to really like the taste of it.
 Even better, it’s ingredients include organic carob, barley and chicory root with inulin and could actually be good for your digestive health.
 Additionally, drinking Teeccino may have an alkalizing effect on the body.
 That’s very different to the acidity of coffee.

 My favorite flavors are Java and Maya Chocolate but there are around a dozen flavors in the Teeccino range at Amazon and some sound really good.
 The best value seems to be in the three packs.
-You keep the bags in the fridge and make them up as you would regular coffee grounds in a filter or french press.
+You keep the bags in the fridge and make them up as you would regular coffee grounds in a coffee machine, filter or french press.

 2. Peppermint Tea

 One of my personal favorite coffee replacements is a good peppermint tea.
 It has no caffeine but peppermint tea has a refreshing and invigorating energy to it that is perhaps more subtle, but definitely more easy to work with, than the jittery jolt of the strong caffeine in coffee.

 A warm cup of peppermint tea can be a great coffee alternative for people who need something to get them going in the morning.
 There is much more on the powerful digestive benefits of peppermint tea, especially for bloating and stomach gas, here.